 Northfield's budgetary flexibility is very strong, in our view, with an available fund balance in fiscal 2016 of 76% of operating expenditures, or \$8.3 million.
 We expect the available fund balance to remain above 30% of expenditures for the current and next fiscal years, which we view as a positive credit factor.
-The available fund balance includes \$7.1 million (64.9% of expenditures) in the general fund and \$1.2 million (11.1% of expenditures) that is outside the general fund but legally available for operations.
+The available fund balance includes \$7.1 million (64.9% of expenditures) in the general fund and \$1.2 million (11.1%) that is outside the general fund but legally available for operations.
 Over the past three years, the total available fund balance has remained at a consistent level overall, totaling 75% of expenditures in 2015 and 77% in 2014.

-We have included available cash in the municipal liquor store fund in our calculation of the city's available fund balance.
+We have included available reserves in the municipal liquor store fund in our calculation of the city's available fund balance.
 The city has a formal fund balance policy requiring a minimum general fund reserve equal to 40% expenditures, and its general fund reserves have been well in excess of the policy minimum for a number of years.
-The city expects the unassigned portion of its fund balance will grow as a result of the surplus it expects n 2017.
-Management has indicated that the city has no plans to use reserves in fiscal 2018 and in its outook for 2019; given its stable operating environment and consistently strong budgetary performance, we expect reserves to remain stable and in excess of the city's policy requirement for the foreseeable future.
+Management has indicated that the city has no near-term plans to use reserves, and given its stable operating environment and consistently strong budgetary performance, we expect reserves to remain stable and in excess of the city's policy requirement for the foreseeable future.